 Generates a list of terms or indexed fields from each bucket of event indexes.
-Only applies to warm buckets that have a merged lexicon file or single tsidx file.

 The required syntax is in bold.